mia-nygren/2DV50E-loading-strategies-for-web-fonts-demo/README.md

 ## Thesis
 More information about the strategies and how they performed can be found in my thesis:
-*Web Font Optimization for Mobile Internet Users*  (link avilalbe soon)
+*Web Font Optimization for Mobile Internet Users*  (link available soon)

 ### Abstract
 <div style="text-align: justify">